MicrosoftDocs/community-content/community-content/content/azure-openai-azure-speech-gpt-4.md

 ---

-# Tutorial: Integrating Azure OpenAI and Azure Speech Services to Create a Voice-Enabled Chatbot with Python and GPT-4
+# Integrating Azure OpenAI and Azure Speech Services to Create a Voice-Enabled Chatbot with Python and GPT-4

 ---